iturner72/book-notes/reputation_and_power.md

       just as much a problem as did fly-by-night operations.
 NDAs were being abused and the investigational phase of drug development was being commercially hijacked.

     * 157 In their essence, the regulations of 1955 and 1956 rewrote fundamental
       portions of U.S. pharmaceutical regulation.
 Whereas the new drug section of the 1938 Act--section 505(b)-- had required a demonstration that drugs would be "safe for use," FDA rules now provided for summary rejection as "incomplete" any new drug application that did not contain detailed, individualized data and a report on "therapeutic results observed."

     * 179 Until 1954, the first quartile had never exceeded two months, but from 1955 to 1960 (all years before the thalidomide episode) it rose steaduly to over four months, Put differently, as of 1960, fully three-quarters of all drugs could be expected to last more than four months in the FDA's new drug review process.

+    * 196 When Patricia Williams, a Vermont high school senior, wrote to the AMA Bureau of information in 1958, she succinctly described the purpose of her fall term paper.
+"I am trying to show how the Pure Food and Drug Law is weak," she wrote, and asked for any information that the AMA could provide to that end.
+AMA Information Director Oliver Field replied, "while the law is not overburdened with weaknesses," its "most glaring weakness" lay in "the fact that the Food and Drug Administration does not have jurisdiction over advsrtising."

+## Chapter 4: Reputation and Power Crystallized: Thalidomide, Fances Kelsay, and Phased Experiment, 1961-1966

+*